the-quetzal-community/trademark-license/Readme.txt

     (a) The Buildable Source is Readily Available for as long as You continue to Share This Project and any Dependant Projects, or

-    (b) This Project is unmodified from a Publisher's Official Release.
+    (b) This Project remains unmodified from a Publisher's Official Release and is being Shared with the Publisher's consent.

 2. You may not restrict any licensee from exercising their rights to This Project (unless they are in breach of This License).
 You agree: